How to Make a Meditation App Like Headspace or Calm?

 Push notifications are great for retargeting (image by sarafrbrito)

-So, these were the top features that you will need to develop a meditation app like Calm.
-Earlier we also mentioned that the development doesn’t require as many financial resources as you might think.
+So, these were the top app features that you will need to create a meditation app like Calm.
+Remember, to enhance user engagement, it's crucial to analyze user behavior and tailor the app's features accordingly.
+Earlier we also mentioned that the meditation app development doesn’t require as many financial resources as you might think.
 So, in the next section we'll talk about the cost to build a meditation app.

 💰 How Much Does it Cost to Build a Meditation App?